reedmaxwell/EcoSLIM/README.md

 --------------------
 **Mandatory Inputs**
 1. **EcoSlim driver file:** The main *EcoSLIM* input file that includes information on domain geometry, *ParFlow* timing and input, and particle options.
 This file must be named `slimin.txt`.
 Refer to the *Settings* section for a complete description of this file.
-2. **ParFlow* outputs:** The following *ParFlow* outputs for at least one time must be provided as pfbs.
+2. **ParFlow outputs:** The following *ParFlow* outputs for at least one time must be provided as pfbs.
    * Velocity - In x, y, and z directions.
 Used for particle advection
    * Saturation - Used to determine the volume of water in a cell for determining particle mass
    * Porosity - Used to determine the volume of water in a cell for determining particle mass

 **Optional Inputs**
-1. **Elevation values:** DEM file for ParFlow domain in pfb format.
+1. **Elevation:** DEM file for ParFlow domain in pfb format.
 If no DEM is provided all elevations are set to zero.
 2. **Evapotranspiration:** Evapotranspiration files in pfb format (i.e. *out.evaptrans.filenumber.pfb*) that specifies the vertical water flux across the land surface.
 This is normally written by *CLM* but can also be written by *ParFlow* .
 If evaptrans is less than zero particles will be added to the domain if evaptrans is greater than zero particles are removed through ET. **#**
 3. **CLM single file output:** Single file CLM output files (i.e. *.C.pfb* files).
 These are used to distinguish between rain and snow particles.
 NOTE: *EcoSLIM* assumes the *CLM* outputs have 10 soil layers.
 If this is not the case you must change *nCLMsoil* in  `EcoSLIM.f90` **#**